Blog / Beginner's handbook / How to Switch Print-On-Demand Suppliers

 If you’ve built your store yourself, we also invite you to take advantage of our custom API (Application Programming Interface).
 This involves some extra programming knowledge but offers more customization and control.
 The API for Printful will automate sending orders from your online store to our system so that you don’t have to lift a finger.
 To do this, you’ll either need to hire a programmer or have some experience yourself.

 If you need help using our API, you can reach out to our developers directly.
 If you want to set up the API but don’t have programming experience, we can help with that too.
 If your store has more than 1,000 orders per month or $25,000 in orders that will be fulfilled through Printful, our programmers will set up your API for free.

-You probably already have some great designs ready to go and saved to your computer, and maybe you’ve already taken the time to play around with the Mockup Generator.
+You probably already have some great designs ready to go and saved to your computer, and maybe you’ve already taken the time to play around with the Design Maker.
 Now it’s time to add products to your store.
 Depending on the platform you’re using, you’ll use the Product Push Generator or a manual sync process to add products and create mockups.